MindK product academy

 Table of contents:

-• Client-side (frontend) tech powers the app’s UI – everything a user can see on their screens.
-The usual SaaS stack includes JavaScript, CSS, and HTML.
+Client-side (frontend) technologies power the app’s UI and everything a user can see on their screens.
+The usual SaaS application development stack includes JavaScript, CSS, and HTML.

-• Server-side (backend) technologies are invisible to most users.
-They include stuff like databases, web servers, hosting, Content Delivery Networks to improve the loading speed, and so on.
+Server-side (backend) technologies are invisible to most users.
+They include databases, web servers, hosting, CDNs to improve the loading speed, and so on.
 There’s a much wider range of choices you can make with a SaaS backend.
 Here’s what you need to consider.

 Database.
 Every SaaS application has different requirements.
 Both functional and non-functional (scalability, reliability, security, and so on).
 So the choice of a database comes down to the project specifics.
 For some apps, we recommend relational databases like PostgreSQL.
 Others might benefit from NoSQL alternatives like MongoDB, ArangoDB.
 Instead of using the self-hosted solutions I’ve described above, you can also choose a cloud-based database service like Amazon RDS/Aurora.

-How to select an optimal tech stack for your SaaS application?
+How to select an optimal stack for SaaS application development?

 • What languages and frameworks are most familiar to your engineers?

-• Do they have a thriving community?
+• Do these languages have a thriving community?
 Are they easy to learn?

 Canva SaaS application tech stack